david-sauvage/effective-java-summary/README.md

 __Item 27 : Unchecked warnings__

 Working with generics can often create warnings about them.
 Not having those warnings assure you that your code is typesafe.
 Try as hard as possible to eliminate them.
-Those warnings represents a potential ClassCastException at runtime.
+Those warnings represent a potential ClassCastException at runtime.
 When you prove your code is safe but you can't remove this warning use the annotation @SuppressWarnings("unchecked") as close as possible to the declaration.
 Also, comment on why it is safe.